Hydrotoast/mrepl.vim/README.md

 ## mrepl.vim

 Adds a modal REPL protocol to Neovim.
-A REPL protocol defines a line format and a block format for commands send to a REPL.
+A REPL protocol defines a line format and a block format for statements to be evaluated in a REPL.
 Switching the mode will switch the line and block formats.

 ### Installation